 What We Look For

-Letter is vulnerable, and gives us an intimate look at the writer’s faith
+Letter gives the reader an intimate look at who the writer is

-Letter is written with the interests and needs of our primary readers in mind (millennial Catholic women)
+Letter is mindful of the interests and needs common to our primary readers (millennial Catholic women)

 Frequently Asked Questions

 Unfortunately, we cannot accept every letter we receive.
 We will let you know if your letter is accepted or rejected within a month of your submission.

 You will hear back from us on whether or not your letter is accepted, and if it has revisions or edits to be made, within a month of your submission.

 Where do I submit my letter?